in 4 days

 The Synagoge Görlitz is a late-historicist synagogue built in 1911, one of the few in Germany to survive the November 1938 pogroms largely intact.
 After decades of neglect following World War II, the building has been gradually restored and now serves as a cultural forum hosting concerts, exhibitions, and public events.
 Its ornate interior with original decorative elements makes it a striking backdrop for cultural programming.

-A monthly guided tour of the Görlitz Synagogue tracing its remarkable past - from surviving the 1938 pogrom to the revival of Jewish life in the city.
+A weekly guided tour of the Görlitz Synagogue traces the building's history from the early 20th century, its survival of Kristallnacht, and the revival of Jewish life in the city.